 There were still frequent local typhoid outbreaks, and tuberculosis continued to ravage Māori communities.
 In 1913 there was a widespread smallpox epidemic which resulted in some Māori deaths.
 Many Pākehā died in the influenza pandemic of 1918, in which millions of people died all over the world, but Māori were even worse hit.
 It is estimated that 5% of the Māori population died, a death rate more than eight times that of Pākehā.

 Traditional health practices were still very common in all Māori areas.
-In some districts people were reluctant to participate in any modern health programmes, particularly programmes that were associated with the government.
+In some districts people were reluctant to participate in any modern health programmes, particularly those associated with the government.
 This was the case in Taranaki and Waikato, following land confiscations after the 19th-century wars.
-In the Urewera, too, the prophet Rua Kēnana chose to work for health improvement independently of the government and the Māori councils.
+In the Urewera, too, the prophet Rua Kēnana chose to work to improve health independently of the government and the Māori councils.

 From the 1920s to the 1940s the Māori population increased rapidly, reaching 115,646 in 1945.
 However Māori health continued to lag far behind that of non-Māori.